 Technical interviews at BP

-The interview is likely to start with non-technical questions, for example relating to competencies, your interest in joining BP or what you liked/disliked about your degree.
+The interview is likely to start with non-technical questions about you, for example relating to competencies, your interest in joining BP or what you liked/disliked about your degree.

 Previous questions have included:

 - Why do you want to work for BP?

 - Which other companies have you applied to?